Key Takeaways

 Discern the level of alignment by defining conversion goals and assessing how closely acquired conversions match these objectives.

 Ensuring high conversion quality is essential for maximising the effectiveness of your campaigns.
 While quantity is important, focusing on the relevance and long-term value of your conversions can lead to better business outcomes.
-Here are some key strategies to improve the quality of your conversions:

-Refine Targeting
+Refine targeting

 One of the most effective ways to attract high-quality conversions is through precise targeting.
-Utilise audience segmentation tools to break down your audience into specific groups based on demographics, interests, or behaviours.
+Use audience segmentation tools to break down your audience into specific groups based on demographics, interests, or behaviours.
 Additionally, leverage lookalike audiences to find new users who share similar traits with your existing high-value customers.
 This approach helps ensure your ads reach people who are more likely to take meaningful actions.

-Optimise Content
+Optimise content

-Track the Funnel
+Track the funnel

 Understanding the user journey is key to improving conversion quality.
 Monitor each stage of your sales or marketing funnel to identify where users drop off.
 Use tools such as heatmaps, analytics, and session recordings to pinpoint potential barriers, such as unclear CTAs, slow-loading pages, or complicated checkout processes.
 Addressing these issues can help retain high-quality leads and improve the overall user experience.